Q: What is AWS Lambda?

 Q: When should I use Lambda@Edge?

 Lambda@Edge is optimized for latency sensitive use cases where your end viewers are distributed globally.
-Ideally, all the information you need to make a decision is available at the CloudFront edge, within the function and the request.
-This means that use cases where you are looking to make decisions on how to serve content based on user characteristics (e.g., location, client device, etc) can now be executed and served right from the edge in Node.js-6.10 without having to be routed back to a centralized server.
+All the information you need to make a decision should be available at the CloudFront edge, within the function and the request.
+This means that use cases where you are looking to make decisions on how to serve content based on user characteristics (e.g., location, client device, etc) can now be executed and served close to your users without having to be routed back to a centralized server.

 Q: What Amazon CloudFront events can be used to trigger my functions?

 Your functions will automatically trigger in response to the following Amazon CloudFront events: